 The Philippines is not bereft of talented and smart engineers, city planners, environmental scientists, educators, and policy-makers.
-Basing on the cited report, the Philippines has a clear understanding of what it needs to do going forward.
+Based on the cited report, the Philippines clearly understands what it needs to do in the future.

-The wealth of data from reports showing the country’s geographic risks and climate hazards and its ongoing climate adaptation programs and policies on climate-change show that the country has the capacity and resources to be resilient to climate change.
-What it lacks is the will by the politicians to implement it and implement it right.
+The wealth of data from reports showing the country’s geographic risks and climate hazards and its ongoing climate adaptation programs and policies on climate change show that the country has the capacity and resources to be resilient to climate change.
+What it lacks is the will of the politicians to implement it and implement it right.

-Making these information and hazard maps accessible to citizens, and providing needed assistance on what to do before, during, and after disasters is a way to start.
+Making this information and hazard maps accessible to citizens and providing needed assistance on what to do before, during, and after disasters is a way to start.

-Encouraging managed retreat to those living in highly hazardous and at-risk areas can be less expensive and chaotic than having a mass evacuation during a calamity.
+Encouraging managed retreats for those living in highly hazardous and at-risk areas can be less expensive and chaotic than having a mass evacuation during a calamity.

 Implementing and educating urban residents on the benefits of green infrastructures can mitigate extreme heating events.

-Having efficient and sanitary waste disposals and discourage littering can prevent the spread of diseases and epidemics, planting trees, spread development into other regions to reduce population into urban areas, transitioning to use of renewable energy, the list can go on.
+Having efficient and sanitary waste disposals and discouraging littering can prevent the spread of diseases and epidemics, planting trees, spreading development into other regions to reduce population into urban areas, transitioning to the use of renewable energy, and the list can go on.